huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^115]: Ji, Jianshu, et al. "A nested attention neural hybrid model for grammatical error correction." *arXiv preprint arXiv:1707.02026* (2017).
 [^116]: Lin, Zhouhan, et al. "A structured self-attentive sentence embedding." *arXiv preprint arXiv:1703.03130* (2017).
 [^117]: Which GPU(s) to Get for Deep Learning: My Experience and Advice for Using GPUs in Deep Learning <http://timdettmers.com/2019/04/03/which-gpu-for-deep-learning/>
+[^118]: Chaudhari, Sneha, et al. "An Attentive Survey of Attention Models." *arXiv preprint arXiv:1904.02874* (2019).
+[^119]: Yang, Zichao, et al. "Hierarchical attention networks for document classification." *Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*.
+2016.
+[^120]: Wang, Yequan, Minlie Huang, and Li Zhao.
+"Attention-based LSTM for aspect-level sentiment classification." *Proceedings of the 2016 conference on empirical methods in natural language processing*.
+2016.
+[^121]: A Full Hardware Guide to Deep Learning <https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/>

+[^122]: Sun, Chi, Luyao Huang, and Xipeng Qiu.
+"Utilizing BERT for Aspect-Based Sentiment Analysis via Constructing Auxiliary Sentence." *arXiv preprint arXiv:1903.09588* (2019).